wiicode/cybersecurity-framework/bronze-training/passwords/living-password-re-use.md

 ## Where do I start?

-We *realise* there's a lot of information to take in here.
+We *realize* there's a lot of information to take in here.
 However, you don't need to organise all of your passwords straight away.
 You can make small steps, and every step will help.

-Here is what the *NCSC* recommend you *prioritise*:
+Here is what the *BCSF* recommend you *prioritize*:

 -   If you have re-used your email password, change this one as soon as possible.
 [And make it a good one](/bronze-training/passwords/three-random-words-or-thinkrandom-0).
 Your other important accounts can be done when you have some time (don't forget!)
 -   Make sure you use a [lock screen](https://en.wikipedia.org/wiki/Lock_screen) on any device where your passwords are saved.